 Understanding CoolSculpting Costs Per Individual

-A basic understanding of how CoolSculpting works provides the structure in determining CoolSculpting costs During your CoolSculpting procedure, a practitioner places an applicator over a fat bulge.
+A basic understanding of how CoolSculpting works is necessary to understand CoolSculpting price points.
+During your CoolSculpting procedure, a practitioner places an applicator over a fat bulge.
 Next, the CoolSculpting machine targets the tissue within the scope of the applicator in preparation for a scientific process known as cryolipolysis (“cryo” = “cold +” lipo” = fat + “lysis” = cell death.)
 Depending on the applicator, one round may take anywhere from 35 to 75 minutes.
 The CoolSculpting machine utilizes only one applicator at a time.

 See real patient results >>